 After more than a year of planning, construction and commissioning, level 1 of the Westmead Education and Conference Centre officially opened for business.

 More than 50 per cent of our patients said our wards were too noisy at night.
-So our patient & carer experience team ran a Ssssh! challenge, encouraging staff to keep quiet at night.
-Auburn Hospital's maternity ward & Westmead Hospital's A3C were the winners!
+So our patient and carer experience team ran a Ssssh! challenge, encouraging staff to keep quiet at night.
+Auburn Hospital's maternity ward and Westmead Hospital's A3C were the winners!

 Dr Loan Le is awarded the 2017 Ralph Reader Basic Science Prize for her cardiology research.
 The award is one of the most prestigious prizes for cardiovascular research in Australasia.

 It’s 30 years since the first pancreas transplantation at Westmead Hospital – a treatment that has since saved hundreds of lives.
-Westmead Hospital was the first hospital in Australia to offer pancreas transplantation
+Westmead Hospital was the first hospital in Australia to offer this procedure.

 Euthanasia, maggot therapy and ground-breaking techniques are just some of the highlights of Hospital Week 2017.
 Graeme Innes' talk on euthanasia packs out the auditorium, while dozens flock to the many stalls on display at Westmead Hospital.